Explore and enjoy the rugged back country terrain at Walter Peak on our electric trail bikes.

-Please note: The TSS Earnslaw will undergo annual maintenance mid May 2017 - late June 2017.
-During this period travel to and from Walter Peak across Lake Wakatipu is by launch.
+Please note: The TSS Earnslaw will undergo annual maintenance June 2018 - early July 2018.
+During this period travel to and from Walter Peak across Lake Wakatipu is by one of our smaller boats.

 Walter Peak was founded in 1860.
 It is a 25,758 hectare working high country sheep station on the southern shore of Lake Wakatipu.

 It runs approximately 18,000 Merino and Perendale sheep and about 800 beef cows.

 Real Journeys Visitor Centre on Steamer Wharf, Queenstown Bay